SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 When Fluttershy looked back at her, she said, "Fluttershy, could you come with me for a second, I wanted to talk to you in the other room."

-Fluttershy replied, "Sure," with a unsure look on her face.
+Fluttershy replied, "Sure," with an unsure look on her face.

 Getting up from the table, Rainbow trotted into the other room with Fluttershy behind her.